pyodide/pyodide/docs/development/abi.md

 To force all symbols to be exported, link with `-sSIDE_MODULE=1`.

-If `-pthread` is used at compile or link time, the resulting libraries will not load.
+`-pthread` must not be used at compile or link time.
+If `-pthread` is used, the resulting libraries will not load.

 To compile Rust packages, the following flags must be passed to `rustc`: